DeepShah1406/Employee-Management-System-Using-Stored-Procedure-in-.NET-Framework/README.md

 # ***Employee Management System Using Stored Procedure in .NET Framework***

+Employee Management System (EMS) using ASP.NET and C#.
+The systemutilizes stored procedures in the SQL Server database for efficient CRUD (Create, Read, Update, Delete)operations on employee records.

 ## Overview

 The Employee Management System is a web-based application built using ASP.NET and C# that allows organizations to efficiently manage employee data.
 Leveraging stored procedures, this system enables seamless Create, Read, Update, and Delete (CRUD) operations on employee records.
 Whether you’re a small business or a large enterprise, this system provides a robust solution for maintaining employee information.